The Ultimate Shower Screen Buying Guide

 Alpine Pivot Square Bath Screen

-If you have limited space in your bathroom, you may consider opting for a bath screen rather than a shower screen.
-Bath screens provide the convenience of having a combined bath and shower and offer a modern alternative to yesteryear’s daggy bath curtains.
+If you have limited space in your bathroom, consider a bath screen over a shower screen.
+While they may be something you love or loathe, bath screens provide the convenience of having a combined bath and shower and offer a modern alternative to yesteryear’s daggy bath curtains.

 Bath shower screens come in a range of styles and designs, which are modern and minimalistic.
 They are easy to install and ideal for families.
 They come in a range of configurations, including additional fixed panels and swing panels, making them all the more functional.